-Home to 212.3 million people, the Federal Republic of Nigeria is a country in West Africa that borders Cameroon, Benin, Niger, and Chad.
-It consists of 36 states plus the Federal Capital Territory where the national capital of Abuja is situated.
-The history of the country as we know it today started in 1914 after the unification of the British Protectorates of Southern and Northern Nigeria.
+Home to 212.3 million people, the Federal Republic of Nigeria is a West African country that borders Cameroon, Benin, Niger, and Chad.
+It consists of 36 states plus the Federal Capital Territory, where the national capital, Abuja, is located.
+The country’s modern history began in 1914 after the unification of the British Protectorates of Southern and Northern Nigeria.

-Nigeria officially gained independence from Great Britain in October 1960 and experienced a three-year period of civil war, corruption, and social unrest between 1967 and 1970.
-It was not until the late 1990s that the country succeeded in achieving a steady democracy.
-It witnessed its first relatively fair and free democratic elections in March 2015 when the Nigerian majority voted in favor of Muhammadu Buhari.
+Nigeria officially gained independence from Great Britain in October 1960 and then endured three years of civil war, corruption, and social unrest from 1967 to 1970.
+The country did not achieve a stable democracy until the late 1990s.
+It held its first relatively free and fair democratic elections in March 2015, when a majority of Nigerians voted for Muhammadu Buhari.

-Gambling is perhaps not the first thing that most people think of when they hear about Nigeria.
-Regardless, the country is home to a promising and rapidly growing industry with legal landbased casino gambling, wagering on sporting events, and lotteries.
-Nigeria has one of the most competitive gaming markets on the African continent, which many industry analysts attribute to the increasing internet penetration and exposure in the country.
+Gambling may not be the first thing that comes to mind when people think of Nigeria.
+Nevertheless, the country is home to a promising and rapidly growing industry that includes legal land-based casino gambling, sports wagering, and lotteries.
+Nigeria has one of the most competitive gaming markets on the African continent, a status many industry analysts attribute to increasing internet penetration across the country.

 Laws That Govern Gambling in Nigeria

-Several pieces of legislation have helped shape the Nigerian gambling market as we know it today, the first one being the 1977 Gaming Machines Prohibition Act.
-It prohibited the import, operation, and ownership of gambling machines.
+Several pieces of legislation have shaped the Nigerian gambling market we know today, starting with the 1977 Gaming Machines Prohibition Act.
+This Act prohibits the import, operation, and ownership of gambling machines.

 1977 Gaming Machines Prohibition Act